 The series takes place in some town.
 The first chapter is about a girl who murders and decapitates her best friend because said friend suddenly started being mean and cold.
 Don’t worry, they make up.

 The closest thing to a plot is that a homeless young girl wanderer is killing alien invaders that look exactly like fish.
 Or, she says they’re alien invaders.
 Nobody believes her, but she continues to fight.

 Also, there’s this cop who’s sick and tired of the kids in his town.
 They keep doing dumb stuff and getting into trouble or danger and they pretend the town is weird and man, he sure can’t stand it.

 There’s no reason to believe the town is strange.

 So basically, highly recommended, one of my favorites.
 Daidai wa, Hantoumei ni Nidonesuru is an incredibly good, incredibly unique series full of wonderful and more than occasionally sad things.
 It can be pretty funny or tragic, and every story inside its two volumes is good.
 Probably the greatest thing about it, and Abe Youichi’s manga in general, is about how just about any single page of it could sell it.
 Chimoguri is the same way.
-The translation is nearly complete, and I’m eager to fully understand the final chapter.
+The translation is complete, and…woof that final chapter.
 Anyway, it’s great stuff.